Learning how to make $100,000 a year is a common goal for many — and why wouldn’t it be?

 That’s just one example though.
 You can find many ways to put money back into your business to help it grow.

 One great way to invest is to seek out mentorship or purchase a product or a book — which brings us to …

 Investment #3: Yourself

-Possibly the best investment that you can make is putting money in developing yourself both career-wise and on a personal level.
+Possibly the best investment that you can make that will put you on a path to make 100k a year is putting money in developing yourself both career-wise and on a personal level.

 “My biggest investment is self-care,” Bonnie says.
 “The first thing on the calendar each month is Pilates, pole fitness, massages, day spa visits, couples therapy, quick getaways to Desert Hot Springs, and so on.
 If I’m not my best self, I’ve got nothing to bring my clients.
 It’s just stupid important, as investments go.”

 Who cares if this seems like a luxury?
 Who cares if people might scoff at the idea of getting a massage?
 What matters is that YOU want it and that YOU are willing to work for it.

 The best way to get started is to begin investing in yourself.
 This is something people rarely think about when they start learning how to make $100,000 a year.

 And one thing that you will find very common with people who have not taken the time to invest in themselves and learn how this stuff works, is they will create what’s called levels of abstraction.